 Mechanical engineering is the field of engineering engaged in the design, development, fabrication and operation of the power plants and auxiliary systems on various industrial and transport structures.
 Therefore, basic knowledge of different mechanisms, their method of working, forces involved and consequent vibration during working is necessary to any mechanical engineering learner.
-Having basic knowledge in kinematics and dynamics of machines as well as the basic concepts of gears, gear trains, the mechanics of rigid bodies, and graphical and analytical kinematic analyses of planar mechanisms, learner will be able to understand and solve large number of engineering problems in practice.
+Having basic knowledge in kinematics and dynamics of machines as well as the basic concepts of gears, gear trains, the mechanisms, learner will be able to understand and solve large number of engineering problems in practice.